The Mercury Turin-based company began

 white) and so on .... how boring.
 Mercury, however, changed

 the paint color very often: just think of the countless variations

-(see large photo below).
-Sometimes eBay shows color variations
+more down).
+Sometimes eBay shows color variations never seen

-never seen before and the relentless desire to have it in the
+before and the relentless desire to have it in the garage sets

 Of course, Mercury as well, like all

 other brands, has sought to reduce costs by using models already